 Compromise on Gifts

 In some families, gift giving quickly becomes a competition to garner the child’s favor.
 Other parents prefer to provide gifts jointly — but this can also lead to conflict.
 Discuss gifts well in advance to get an idea for what your children want and what monetary value is acceptable to both parents.
 If you take issue with a particular gift, don’t gripe about it during holiday celebrations; wait until later to bring it up between the two of you.

 Sometimes, trading off on holidays is the only option, especially as you deal with large family gatherings in various locations.
 With school and extracurricular programs, however, missing is not an option.
 That holiday chorale or Nutcracker performance might not seem like a big deal, but your child will be crushed if you skip.
 You don’t need to sit next to your ex, but don’t be afraid to attend if he or she is also in the audience.

 Your children’s grandparents, aunts, uncles, and cousins should continue to play a key role in their lives, even after the pain of divorce.
 Scheduling won’t be easy as you strive to carve out time for multiple holiday functions, but it’s important to save time for both sides of the family.

 Whether you’re in the midst of divorce or dealing with the aftermath, you can benefit from compassionate counsel and proactive representation.
-You’ll find both at the Brown Law Offices.
-Reach out today to learn more.
+You’ll find both at the law firm of Barna, Guzy & Streffen, Ltd. Reach out today to learn more.